Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Methodology

 In order to identify the papers to include in this scoping review, we performed an electronic search in the following databases: IEEE Xplore, Scopus, ISI Web of Science (WoS), PsycINFO, and Science Direct.
 We used the following three variations of the same search string.
 The variation depended on the number of wildcards (*) that each database accepted: \begin{itemize} \item [1.] ``robot gender*'' OR ``gender of robot*'' OR ``gender of the robot*'' OR ``gender* robot*'' OR ``male* robot'' OR ``female* robot'' OR (``gender cue*'' AND ``robot*'') \item [2.] ``robot gender*'' OR ``gender of robot'' OR ``gender of the robot'' OR ``gender* robot*'' OR ``male* robot'' OR ``female* robot'' OR (``gender cue*'' AND ``robot*'') \item [3.] ``robot gender'' OR ``gender of robot'' OR ``gender of the robot'' OR ``gender robot'' OR ``male robot'' OR ``female robot'' OR (``gender cue'' AND ``robot'') \end{itemize} The search was performed independently by the two authors.
 GP focused on ISI Web of Science and Science Direct, whereas DL on IEEE Xplore, PsycInfo, and Scopus.
 The search yielded a list of 553 papers (May 2021) of which: \begin{itemize} \item 39 from ISI Web of Science (search string 1) \item 297 from IEEE Xplore (search string 2) \item 19 from PsycInfo (search string 1) \item 97 from Scopus (search string 1) \item 107 from Science Direct (search string 3) \end{itemize}

-The papers obtained from the electronic search were imported in a shared spreadsheet and screened against the following eligibility criteria: (i) the papers were written in English, (ii) focused on quantitative studies, (iii) included the manipulation of at least two ``genders" of the robot (e.g., studies including only female robots were excluded), (iv) manipulated the robot's genderedness through the same robotic platform (e.g., studies manipulating two ``genders" but with different robotic platforms were excluded), (v) focused on physical humanoid robots or virtual instantiations of humanoid robots, (vi) did not focus on sex robots, and (vii) reported experimental results.
+The papers obtained from the electronic search were imported in a shared spreadsheet and screened against the following eligibility criteria: (i) the papers were written in English, (ii) included the manipulation of at least two ``genders" of the robot (e.g., studies including only female robots were excluded), (iii) manipulated the robot's genderedness through the same robotic platform (e.g., studies manipulating two ``genders" but with different robotic platforms were excluded), (iv) focused on physical humanoid robots or virtual instantiations of humanoid robots, (v) did not focus on sex robots, and (vi) reported experimental results.
 These exclusion and inclusion criteria were set so that we could easily identify the cues that the HRI scholarship resorted to to modify the robot's genderedness.
 The inclusion of papers focusing only on one ``gender" or manipulating genderedness with different robotic platforms would have not allowed us to isolate these cues so easily as other factors, such as differences in the robots' embodiments, materials, body parts, humanlikeness, could have influenced the researchers' choice of the cues to use.
 In the next section, we describe the three steps of the selection pipeline process in more detail.